2317024-code/ELEVATE_LABS---LTV-Prediction/README.md

-# ELEVATE_LABS---LTV-Prediction
-Customer Lifetime Value (CLV) Prediction
+# Customer Lifetime Value Prediction Model

 This project builds a machine learning model to predict Customer Lifetime Value (CLV) using an insurance marketing dataset.
 It applies automated data preprocessing, feature engineering, and model optimization with Random Forest and XGBoost regressors.